 Today it’s not enough to be the world’s best if no one realizes you’re there.
-In a crowded market, your talents and skills won’t even be noticed unless we find a way to truly fascinate our listeners.
+In a crowded market, your talents and skills won’t even be noticed unless you find a way to truly fascinate your listeners.

 Meet your arch-enemies, the three threats to fascination: distraction, competition, and commoditization.